 An Easter holidays is hardly an Easter holidays without Tenby."

 The family stayed in the same property, The Cabin, every year, a tradition Dahl continued with his own children.
 In a 1933 letter, he wrote, ‘An Easter holidays is hardly an Easter holidays without Tenby.’
-The Grade I-listed property remains in the ownership of the Dahl family and it is still available to rent as a holiday home.
+The Grade I-listed property remains in the ownership of the Dahl family.

 The music of poetry